maxima-project-on-github/maxima-packages/README.md

   * Click the "Pull Request" button
  7. Project administrators review the pull request and accept or reject it, according to the criteria discussed above.
+  * If your pull request is accepted, delete your fork of maxima-packages (you will create a new fork each time you want to make a pull request)